-2.5.3.4 Other Visit Detail (SPECCOND - ANYOPER)
+2.5.3.4 Other Visit Detail (SPECCOND-ANYOPER)

 Also provided are the following unedited variables: hospital inpatient stays related to a medical condition (SPECCOND); the reason the person entered the hospital (RSNINHOS); and any operation or surgery performed while the person was in the hospital (ANYOPER).
-Beginning in 2017, DLVRTYPE (vaginal or Caesarean delivery) was removed from the file because of design changes.

-With respect to RSNINHOS, please note that while there were 282 cases where RSNINHOS = 4 (reason entered hospital - to give birth to a baby), this does not mean that there were actually 282 new births.
+With respect to RSNINHOS, please note that while there were 206 cases where RSNINHOS = 4 (reason entered hospital - to give birth to a baby), this does not mean that there were actually 206 new births.
 In fact, it may have been reported that the mother went to the hospital for delivery (hence, the interviewer would have assigned the event RSNINHOS = 4), but the mother could have had, for example, false labor pains or a stillbirth.
-Thus, this unedited household-reported variable may be inconsistent with reported number of births (see the 2017 Full Year Population Characteristics File, Section 2.5.2 "Navigating the MEPS Data with Information on Person Disposition Status").
+Thus, this unedited household-reported variable may be inconsistent with reported number of births (see the 2019 Full Year Population Characteristics File, Section 2.5.2 "Navigating the MEPS Data with Information on Person Disposition Status").